Latvian orthography: Old orthography

+Knot writing system

+Latvian was also traditionally written using a knot system known as mezglu raksti.
+One or two threads of differently colored yarn would be tied in knots and wound onto a peg, which created a ball that was unraveled to read the full message.
+This system was mostly used for recording folk songs or for textile patterns.
+The system became lost and died out, but lived on with some older individuals until the 20th century.

 Computer encoding

 Lack of software support of diacritics has caused an unofficial style of orthography, often called translit, to emerge for use in situations when the user is unable to access Latvian diacritic marks on the computer or using cell phone.
 It uses only letters of the ISO basic Latin alphabet, and letters not used in standard orthography are usually omitted.
 In this style, diacritics are replaced by digraphs: